 I’ve been following the ongoing phonics debate in Australia with interest.
 Many parents are calling for the introduction of the Phonics Screening Check (PSC) and state Education Ministers are opposing it.
 Is phonics a panacea?

-Children are still failing to learn to read.
+Children are still failing to learn to read, even some who ‘pass’ the PSC.
 Part of the issue seems to me, that schools see the PSC as a hoop to be jumped through, rather than an opportunity to reflect on, and improve, phonics teaching for reading.

 Non words are part of the PSC and these are intended to be used to assess decoding ability, using phonics knowledge alone (the look and meaning of the word cannot be used).
 Assessors for dyslexia use such measures to ascertain whether students have a ‘phonological deficit’.
 With the explicit teaching of these words in schools, these assessment batteries become less effective.